arturozambrano/arturozambrano.github.io/cv/cv-zambrano.md

  This work documents how
 interactions rise between different components leading to undesired behavior.
-From this analysis I have derived new forms to deal, express and control such interactions during requirement engineering, modelling and programming stages at software development.
+From this analysis I have derived new forms to deal, express and control such interactions during requirement engineering, modeling and programming stages at software development.

 Another related topic is expressiveness of programming languages.
 I worked on better ways to improve it through domain specific languages.